cloudnative-pg/cloudnative-pg/docs/src/replication.md

 - `pod1, pod2, ...` is the list of all PostgreSQL pods in the cluster

 !!!
 Warning
-    To provide self-healing capabilities, the operator can ignore `minSyncReplicas` if such value is higher than the currently available number of replicas.
+    By default, CloudNativePG prioritizes self-healing over consistency by ignoring `minSyncReplicas` if it exceeds the currently available number of replicas.
 Synchronous replication is automatically disabled when `readyReplicas` is `0`.
+This behavior differs from the expectations of a typical PostgreSQL DBA, who prioritizes database consistency over availability when synchronous replication is requested.
+In such cases, you can set `.spec.postgresql.minSyncReplicasEnforcement` to `required`.

 As stated in the
 [PostgreSQL documentation](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION),